SatSargsyan/CodeFigthsSolutions/Fights.md

 ### A ticket number is usually represented by the even number of digits (leading zeros are allowed).
 It is considered to be lucky if the sum of the first half of the digits is equal to the sum of the second half.

 Given an integer n, find the number of lucky tickets with n-digit number.

-Example
+Example-Don't true

 For n = 2, the output should be countLuckyNumbers(n) = 10.